Material Donations and Pickup Services

 Door Knobs: All door knobs are accepted.
 We prefer if the knobs are together with all their pieces.

 Windows: Windows must be double-paned with unbroken seals within the panes and no broken glass.
-Single-pane window sashes are accepted, as well as their counterweights.
+Vintage/antique single-pane window sashes are accepted, as well as their counterweights.
 We do not accept the frames from single-paned windows.
 They must be vinyl or metal clad to be accepted unless they are single or vintage.
 Since our window acceptance policy can be a bit tricky we suggest you bring in an example or share a photo of what you plan to donate.
+Please send us an email to Reuse@ResourceCentral.org.

-Trim: We accept trim pieces that are in four-foot sections or longer and have been de-nailed.
+Trim: We accept trim pieces that are in five-foot sections or longer and have been de-nailed.
 Trim that has been painted or stained must be in very good condition to be accepted.

-Lumber and Wood: We accept all dimensional lumber four-feet or longer.
-Larger timbers (i.e., 8”x8”, 4”x12”, etc.) will be accepted in sections of four feet or longer.
+Lumber and Wood: We accept all dimensional lumber five-feet or longer.
+Larger timbers (i.e., 8”x8”, 4”x12”, etc.) will be accepted in sections of five feet or longer.

 De-nailed Lumber: We strongly prefer that all lumber is donated without nails.
 We have a very limited amount of space for nailed lumber, so if you bring in lumber containing nails it is likely that we cannot accept your material due to our limited space.